 Clinton is a medium-sized city located in the state of Iowa.
 With a population of 26,064 people and eight constituent neighborhoods, Clinton is the 18th largest community in Iowa.

-The per capita income in Clinton in 2010 was $25,313, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $101,252 for a family of four.
+The per capita income in Clinton in 2010 was $25,148, which is upper middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $100,592 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.

 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clinton include Irish, English, Dutch, and Swedish.
+Important ancestries of people in Clinton include Irish, English, Dutch, and French .